aniket9788/Terraform-Autoscaling/README.md

 Access the AWS Management Console and navigate to the Auto Scaling Groups to monitor the scaling activities.
 Load Testing
-Load testing was performed using Apache JMeter to simulate traffic and observe the scaling behavior.
+Load testing was performed using Postman runner to simulate traffic and observe the scaling behavior.
-You can customize the JMeter scripts located in the load-testing directory and run your own